 Oregon's first solid waste management plan was adopted in 1979.
 Open dumping of solid waste is prohibited in Oregon, with lawful disposal confined to permitted facilities.
 Hazardous and infectious waste streams are not accepted by standard landfills and require special handling.
-Oregon statutes ban the disposal of lead-acid batteries, used oil, whole tires, discarded vehicles, and large, metal-jacketed appliances.
+Oregon statutes ban the disposal of lead acid batteries, used oil, whole tires, and discarded vehicles, large metaljacketed appliances and, starting in 2010, certain electronics.
 Some landfills accept only yard debris and inert materials or construction and demolition waste.

-DEQ issues disposal permits and monitors compliance, responds to complaints about disposal issues, administers solid waste grants, oversees local government recycling regulations, conducts a household hazardous waste-program that promotes prevention and permanent collection facilities, conducts studies of material recovery rates and waste composition, and provides education and technical assistance about waste prevention and recycling.
+The DEQ issues disposal permits and monitors compliance, responds to complaints about disposal issues, administers solid waste grants, oversees local government recycling regulations, conducts a household hazardous waste-program that promotes prevention and permanent collection facilities, conducts studies of material recovery rates and waste composition, and provides education and technical assistance about waste prevention and recycling.

 Oregon's current (1995-2005) Solid Waste Management Plan changes the state's focus from conserving landfill space to viewing waste and recyclables as valuable resources with the ultimate goals of conserving natural resources and reducing the environmental impacts associated with resource consumption.
-The 2001 Legislature placed these policy goals in statute and extended the state's 50 percent recovery goal to 2009.
+The 2001 Legislative Assembly placed these policy goals in statute and extended the state's 50 percent recovery goal to 2009.
 In addition, two waste prevention goals were set:

-- For the calendar year 2005 and subsequent years, there will be no annual increase in per capita municipal solid waste generation - For the calendar year 2009 and subsequent years, there will be no annual increase in total municipal solid waste generation
+- For the calendar year 2005 and subsequent years, there will be no annual increase in per capita municipal solid waste generation - For the calendar year 2009 and subsequent years, there will be no annual increase in total municipal solid waste generation prevention goal (see chart on previous page).

-In addition to emphasizing commercial waste prevention as a focus area for grants to local governments and for technical assistance to businesses and local governments, DEQ is developing a statewide strategy to guide waste prevention and reuse activities in Oregon to achieve these new waste prevention goals.
-In 2005, Oregon failed to meet the first waste prevention goal (see chart on previous page).
+In addition to emphasizing commercial waste prevention as a focus area for grants to local governments and for technical assistance to businesses and local governments, the DEQ has developed a statewide strategy to guide waste prevention and reuse activities in Oregon to achieve these new waste prevention goals.
+In 2005, Oregon failed to meet the first waste